 As I drove home from work, my mom read out a few theories on dark chocolate peanut butter cookies.
 The best chocolate option ended up being 100% dark chocolate squares (I used Ghiradelli, but any brand works) melted down to liquid chocolate.
-I did this in the microwave, stirring every 10-20 seconds to prevent burning.
+You can do this in the microwave, stirring every 10-20 seconds to prevent burning.

-Fire up your ovens and throw together some peanut butter and chocolate, and you’ve got some dark chocolate peanut butter cookies to make!
+Fire up your ovens and grab some peanut butter and chocolate, because you've got some dark chocolate peanut butter cookies to make!

 - 4 ounces unsweetened chocolate, melted

 - 3 egg replacers, such as Bob's Red Mill*

 - In a large mixing bowl, stir together egg replacers (see note), sugar, melted chocolate, cooking oil, and vanilla.

 - Stir together flour and baking powder in a separate bowl.
 Slowly mix in the flour mixture, until thoroughly combined.
 Cover and chill for at least 1 hour, or until the dough is easy to handle

 - Scoop out ½ teaspoon portions of peanut butter onto a plate or cutting board.
 Freeze the individual peanut butter portions for at least fifteen minutes before using, so that they are firm and easy to handle.

 - Preheat the oven to 375°F. Scoop out the dough using a tablespoon measure.
 Flatten the cookie dough balls with your hand and place a frozen peanut butter portion in the center.
 Roll the cookie dough back into a ball.
 Bake for 8 to 10 minutes or until edges are set and tops appear cracked.